 Komi: New Zealand is 7, versus 7.5 for Chinese, which means that draws are possible.
 Although, on OGS, a bare minimum Komi of 0.5 is added to all matches to ensure that ties are not possible.

 Suicide: Chinese doesn’t allow it.
 But one aspect that distinguishes New Zealand rules from several other rule sets is the lack of an additional rule that forbids suicide.
 In other words, you can fill the last liberty of a group of your own stones, resulting in self capture.
 This can be relevant.
 For example, a player can suicide two stones to make a three-space, which must be responded to, because it creates an extra ko threat.
-For a comprehensive discussion of these differences, see Suicidal Tendencies and Positions With A Good Suicide.
+For a comprehensive discussion of these differences, see Positions With A Good Suicide and Suicidal Tendencies.

 Game Position Repetition: Chinese uses Positional Superko, New Zealand uses Situational Superko, and Japanese doesn’t use Superko at all.
 To understand the difference check out: Superko, Positional Superko, Situational Superko, and the example below.

 Game Conclusion: Chinese games are concluded when two passes are made in a row.
 New Zealand games end with a verbal agreement by both players.
 The game is finished when both players agree that there are no more worthwhile moves.
 ‘Dead’ stones may then be removed from the board by mutual agreement.
 If they cannot agree which stones are dead, then they must play on.
 If they cannot agree who shall move next, all stones stay on the board (are alive) and are counted.
 If you are curious, the first part of this post discusses how the Agreement Phase works in depth.